Why become a Referee?

 Association DEVELOPMENT Referee Course

-Suited for 13 – 15 years old who have previously attended a community referee course or 16 years to adults who have a little bit of basketball experience, looking to become a domestic (local) competition referee or become a BNSW Junior Waratah League referee.
+Suited for anyone 13 years old or older, who has previously completed a community referee course, whether it be to develop your skills to referee domestic (local) competition referee or become a BNSW Junior Waratah League referee.

 The Development referee course is about 3.5 hours of theory.
 Minimum age to attend this course is 13 years.
 This course is the minimum requirement to referee in our BNSW Waratah Junior Leagues.